MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     alpha-lc    = %x61-7A   ;  a-z
     SvcParamKey = 1*63(alpha-lc / DIGIT / "-")
-    SvcParam    = SvcParamKey ["=" char-string]
+    SvcParam    = SvcParamKey ["=" SvcParamValue]
+    SvcParamValue = char-string
     value       = *OCTET

-The definition of each key indicates that it is either single-valued or multi-valued.
-To parse a single-valued key, the parser applies the character-string decoding algorithm ({{decoding}}), producing a `value`, and then performs key-specific processing to validate the input and produce the wire-format encoding.
-To parse a multi-valued key, the parser applies the value-list decoding algorithm to the `char-string` ({{value-list}}), splitting on unescaped commas to produce a list of zero or more values.
+The definition of each key indicates that SvcParamValue is either empty, single-valued, or multi-valued.
+To parse a single-valued SvcParam, the parser applies the character-string decoding algorithm ({{decoding}}), producing a `value`, and then performs key-specific processing to validate the input and produce the wire-format encoding.
+To parse a multi-valued SvcParam, the parser applies the value-list decoding algorithm to the `char-string` ({{value-list}}), splitting on unescaped commas to produce a list of zero or more values.